fabceolin/windev/readme.md

 * vim
 * wget
 * dependencywalker

+# Other branches

+You can check what is installed on the file windev_Ansible.yml

+:qt - The same the master, but some qt tools

 # Pre requisites do build a image
 You need debootstrap, docker, sshpass, python3, python3-pip installed on host